logigearcorp/docs.testarchitect.com/content/automation-guide/action-based-testing-language/built-in-actions/user-interface-actions/picker-view/check-picker-view-item-exists/_index.md

 weight: 2
 aliases:
     - /TA_Automation/Topics/bia_check_picker_view_item_exists.html
+keywords: "check picker view item exists, check if item is found in specific component of picker view, check for existence of item in component of picker view, verify whether item is found in specific component of picker view"
 ---
-keyword: [check picker view item exists, check if item is found in specific component of picker view, check for existence of item in component of picker view, verify whether item is found in specific component of picker view]
----

-# check picker view item exists

 ## Description